-We are likely all aware of reports that off-spec, counterfeit and inferior quality medicines are being sold to developing countries (if not check out this article by Newton et al1 for a good overview of the problem).
+We are likely all aware of reports that off-spec, counterfeit and inferior quality medicines are being sold to developing countries (if not check out this article by Newton et al for a good overview of the problem).
 We have also probably read reports of certain pesticides, which are not permitted for use in industrialized countries, are being exported to developing countries – see Food and Agricultural Organization (FAO) for the United Nations for more details.

-In a similar manner, there have been many recent reports of poor quality foods and products being sent from developing countries to the west, e.g., contaminated pet food and lead-paint toys2.
+In a similar manner, there have been many recent reports of poor quality foods and products being sent from developing countries to the west, e.g., contaminated pet food and lead-paint toys.
 (Definitely a case of what goes around comes around…..)

 For those of us who have spent time working in less developed countries, we are not at all surprised when we are faced with issues of poor quality/counterfeit equipment and materials at the job site.
 Procurement and Quality Control personnel definitely have their hands full making sure that materials that arrive on the job site meet the purchase conditions and are acceptable for use.